Skip to main content

 Admission Requirements

-To apply to the Master of Science in Applied Biotechnology program, you must submit the minimum application requirements from the Office of Graduate Studies as well as the prerequisite coursework of either two semesters of biology with lab; or two semesters of chemistry with lab; or one semester of biology with lab and one semester of chemistry with lab.
+To apply to the Applied Biotechnology program, you must submit the minimum application requirements from the Office of Graduate Studies as well as the prerequisite coursework of either two semesters of biology with lab; or two semesters of chemistry with lab; or one semester of biology with lab and one semester of chemistry with lab.
 Select the appropriate start term below to learn more about the program specific requirements and how to apply.

 International Students